 The Christian Union

-Trinity School has four Christian Unions.
-Year 7, Year 8, Years 9 &10 and Years 11 to 13.
-Each meets weekly at lunchtime and is led by members of the Chaplaincy team, Christian members of staff and youth ministers from our local church partners.
+Trinity School has five Christian Unions - Year 7, Year 8, Year 9, Year 10 and Years 11 to 13.
+Each meets weekly at lunchtime and is led by members of the Chaplaincy team and youth ministers from our local church partners.
 Throughout the Covid pandemic, each of the Christian unions operated within year group bubbles which enabled us to keep encouraging our students in faith during this challenging time.

 What can students expect from the Christian Union?
 A chance to meet together, pray together, have fun and learn about journeying with Jesus through His word and prayer.

 Apologetics at Trinity

-The Christian Union also has an 'Apologetics' branch which meets weekly and discusses big issues relating to the defence of the Christian faith.
+The Christian Union also has an 'Apologetics' branch that meets weekly and discusses big issues relating to the defence of the Christian faith.
 The Apologetics Team host lunchtime talks for the school including talks based upon 'How can a loving God allow suffering?' and 'Does God stop me from having fun?'.
 A mixed panel of guest speakers and students host these talks.

 Our last Christian Union lunchtime event took place on Wednesday 4th December - where we invited Jeremy Marshall to come and talk to us about his latest book 'Beyond the Big C' which chronicles Jeremy’s extraordinary relationship with cancer and, more than anything, his extraordinary relationship with the person who promises life beyond the prognosis.
 The essence of Jeremy’s story was that despite the sickness and disease present in the world, a life lived in light of Christ’s death on the cross, means there is hope for the future no matter what.

 COVID-19 Update: Due to COVID-19 we have had to temporarily suspend the Apologetics group as it works across the year group bubbles.
 Apologetics based discussions are now included within the Christian Union groups.